saumas/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.3.1/release-notes/index.md

 * Modify configuration option names for Secrets fields.
 * Pushgateway is now optional and off by default.
 * Installation is now blocked with helpful errors if extraneous configuration options are included.
-* The DC/OS Monitoring CLI command is now `monitoring` instead of `dcos-monitoring`.
+* The DC/OS Monitoring CLI subcommand is now "monitoring" instead of "dcos-monitoring".

 ## Known limitations